 What is Tiramisu?

-This version of a strawberry no-cook tiramisu is make with layers of ladyfinger cookies, strawberries macerated in red wine, and whipped cream.
-It is then chilled for 3 hours or more.
-It is the absolute best way to welcome in Spring and fresh strawberries!
+This version of a strawberry no-cook tiramisu is made with layers of ladyfinger cookies, strawberries macerated in red wine, and whipped cream.

 Ingredients and Substitutions:

 - The best ladyfingers are Italian crisp ladyfinger biscuits called Savoiardi.
 These should be available in the cookie section of most major grocery stores.
-Frankly, I haven’t see any pre-made substitutions for these and I wouldn’t recommend making your own.
-If you can only find soft, moist ladyfingers, dry them in the oven at 250 F for 15 to 20 minutes.
+I wouldn’t recommend making your own.
+If you can only find soft, moist ladyfingers, dry them in the oven at 250 degrees F for 15 to 20 minutes.

 - Many recipes will call for you to soak the ladyfingers, but I feel that makes the texture too mushy.
 The recipe below uses the juice from the macerated strawberries and sugar to drizzle over the layers before chilling.